de-soot/de-soot.github.io/_posts/2024-09-07-justify-text.md

 permalink: /justify-text
 ---

 You may have noticed while reading my blog posts that the way the text are aligned are a little different from the usual way the ones from other websites are --- that they always align as blocks of text no matter how you change your browser window's size.
-This is because using CSS, I have justified the text on my website.
+This is because I have justified the text on my website using CSS.

 # How to Justify